artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 The four summary panels shown at the top of the dashboard provide statistics to enable a user to see how their test is running at a glance.

-Total requests per second shows the number of requests made every second to all endpoints in the test script.
+Total requests per second show the number of requests made every second to all endpoints in the test script.
 On its own, this metric does not tell the user much about the performance of the API.
-But when request duration increases, or errors start to appear, it lets the user know at what point their system starts to break.
+But when request duration increases or errors start to appear, it lets the user know at what point their system starts to break.

 {{< figure src="../assets/grafana-top.png" caption="Figure 6.16 Top half of the Grafana dashboard showing the four summary panels and total requests per second." >}}

 Figure 6.16 is the associated query that obtains the data from Timestream to illustrate the total requests/second.
 It locates the rows that have a value of `value_sum` within the measure_name column of the `http_reqs` table.
 A single `measure_value` within a `value_sum` row indicates the sum of HTTP requests made across all containers over the Telegraf aggregation period.
-On line 1, the sum of the number of HTTP requests is divided by the 10 second period to determine an approximate number of requests per second.
+On line 1, the sum of the number of HTTP requests is divided by the 10-second period to determine an approximate number of requests per second.

 {{< figure src="../assets/image18.png" caption="Figure 6.17 Timestream query for total requests/second panel." >}}